jamietre/dvd-upscale/README.md

 `config/` - configuration files
 `doc/` - detailed documentation (todo)
 `legacy/` - A bunch of bash scripts hacked together that was the original incarnation of this project; not maintained

+## Discussion

+The hard part of doing this involves

+- good inverse telecine and deinterlacing of bad sources
+- dealing with variable frame rate sources
+- automating a lot of really old, janky tools

+One workflow here uses dgindex to extract timecodes from the VOB files, and then they get merged back in with mkvmerge at the end, allowing us to retain the VFR format for ugly sources like Star Trek Voyager & DS9.